aomlomics/protocols/README.md

 Protocols used by AOML 'Omics labs, made using the [BeBOP-OBON protocol templates](https://github.com/BeBOP-OBON/0_protocol_collection_template).

-Each protocol has its own repository (listed below) and can be referenced using its own Zenodo DOI (with versioning).

 ## Protocol repositories by category

 ### Sample collection